slovak-egov/wordpress-idsk-toolkit/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= When FAQ will be availiable? =

-An answer to that question.
+Soon.

 == Changelog ==